zdharma-continuum/zinit/docs/zsh-plugin-standard.md

 ##### Adoption Status

-1. Plugin managers: Zplugin, Zgen (after and if the [**PR**](https://github.com/tarjoilija/zgen/pull/124) will be merged)
+1. Plugin managers: Zinit, Zgen (after and if the [**PR**](https://github.com/tarjoilija/zgen/pull/124) will be merged)

 2. Plugins: